jqno/gnome-one-window-wonderland/README.md

 # Contributing

-I'm open for issues and PRs, but keep in mind that I may not have time to respond quickly.
+I'm open for issues and PRs, but keep in mind that I don't have a lot of time to work on this extension.
+Therefore, I'll only consider features that I'm likely to use myself; otherwise maintaining them would cost too much time.

 # Credits